There is no fee unless we win!

 For children who suffer dog bites, compensation may also include future cosmetic procedures to address scarring as they grow.
 However, most young children have to live with facial and other bodily scars for their entire childhood until they are in their early 20s, when scar revision surgery can be done.

-What to Do After a Dog Bite?
+What to Do After a Dog Bite

 If you or a loved one has suffered a dog bite incident in Washington, taking prompt and proper action can protect both your health and your legal rights:

 • Seek immediate medical attention: Even seemingly minor dog bites can cause serious infections.
-Call 911 for severe injuries, especially if the victim is a child or elderly person.
+Call 911 for severe injuries, especially if the victim is a child or an elderly person.
 Proper medical documentation also strengthens any future legal claim.

 • Identify the dog and owner: Obtain the dog owner's name, address, phone number, and homeowner's or renter's insurance information.
 If possible, get vaccination records, particularly for rabies.